lucastorri/moca/README.md

 # Moca

-`Moca` is a web crawler which is capable of rendering pages that have *Javascript*.
-Furthermore, it can run distributed in several machines.
-It is very specialized, in the sense that it will only downloaded the content (no processing is done on top of it) and it can associated a given *id* to given seeds.
+`Moca` is a **web crawler** which is capable of rendering pages with *Javascript*.
+It is implemented in [Scala](http://scala-lang.org/) and runs on the JVM.
+By default, pages are rendered using a [WebKit](https://www.webkit.org/) based browser provided by JavaFX.
+Furthermore, it can be distributed in several machines.

+It is very specialized, in the sense that it will only downloaded the content (no processing is done on top of it) and it can associate *ids* to the given seeds.

+Politeness can also be configured, making a request to a same partition no more often than, let's say, every 5 seconds.

+It is still in a very early state and problems are expected to happen.

+## Operation

-Each seed is associated to a **Work** unit and urls to be followed are select by an implementation of the `LinkSelectionCriteria` class.
+Each seed is associated to a **Work** unit and URLs to be followed are select by an implementation of the `LinkSelectionCriteria` class.
 If two distinct **Work** units end up hitting a same website, this website will be downloaded twice for each of the units.
 When started to run a given **Work**, urls to be downloaded are broken down in **Tasks**.

 `Moca` also guarantees that two conflicting tasks are never executed at a same time.
 Two tasks are considered to be conflicting if they belong to a same partition.
 A partition is stablished by an implementation of `PartitionSelector`, which by default is the url's host.
 So urls that share the same host will belong to a same partition.

-Politeness can also be configured, making a request to a same partition no more often than, let's say, every 5 seconds.

 ## Building